 Campuses encourage all students to attend school field trips.
-With principal approval, parents are welcome to accompany classes on field trips, but must provide their own transportation and expense.
+With a volunteer request form, back ground check, and principal approval, parents are welcome to accompany classes on field trips, but must provide their own transportation and expense.
 All students must ride in transportation provided by the District to the field trip site.
 If permission is requested, in writing, and obtained from the principal, parents may take their child home from the field trip in their vehicle.